karrot-dev/karrot-blog/_posts/2018-03-15-how-to-use-karrot.md

 ---
 layout: post
-title:  How to use karrot.world
+title:  How to use Karrot.world
 ref: howto
 date: 2018-03-15
 lang: en